isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Unfortunately, `union`s are commonly used for type punning.
-We don't consider "sometimes, it works as expected" a strong argument.
+We don’t consider “sometimes, it works as expected” a strong argument.

 ##### Enforcement